About Yen Finder

 These currencies have less coverage than EUR or GBP:

-• CHF (Swiss Franc) β€” every major Tokyo chain carries it; rate gap typically 0.5–1.0 % at best shops.
+• CHF (Swiss Franc) — every major Tokyo chain carries it; expect a spread somewhat wider than EUR's mid −1% to −2.5% band at best shops.
 Travelex is the most reliable single-shop option.

-• SEK / NOK / DKK β€” fewer shops carry them; WCS branches and Travelex Keio Shinjuku are the safest bets.
-Rate gap may be 1.0–1.5 % at best.
+• SEK / NOK / DKK — fewer shops carry them; WCS branches and Travelex Keio Shinjuku are the safest bets.
+Thinner currencies usually carry a wider spread than EUR or GBP.

-• For amounts under Β₯10,000 worth, just use a no-FX-fee card (most Wise/Revolut accounts hold these currencies natively).
+• For amounts under ¥10,000 worth, just use a no-FX-fee card (most Wise/Revolut accounts hold these currencies natively).

 What's the right cash-vs-card split for European travelers?